fabianferno/passport-ed/README.md

-Currently confidential documents like aadhar, bonafide certificates, gradesheets go into third-party providers who store the documents.
+Currently confidential documents like ID-Proof, bonafide certificates, gradesheets go into third-party providers who store the documents.
 This increases the chances of personal data becoming vulnerable to privacy intrusion.
-We aim to provide a platform for students to upload their IDs, bonafides, aadhar and gradesheets on the blockchain via the decentralized IPFS technology.
+We aim to provide a platform for students to upload their IDs, bonafides, ID-Proof and gradesheets on the blockchain via the decentralized IPFS technology.

 ![image](https://user-images.githubusercontent.com/57835412/150677395-dfd19296-bd93-4d37-a285-8a42005643b5.png)